dsundquist/mitm/README.md

 * Make a stub version, where its not a proxy at all but a webserver
 * Make a Wireshark mode.
 Two proxies, with http in the middle for loopback sniffing.
 * To a full one over on logging...
 Logging is inconsistent at the moment.
+* Need to pass the ca around, right now its being read from disk on every cert generation.
 * Create Tests <- CA validity for leaf certs, connect connector to listner?

 ## Maybe: